 In addition to the temporal analysis of the current service demand, it is useful to examine geographic distribution of service demand.
 Later in this study, this will allow for assessing the location of stations in comparison to the actual service demand within the area.
-The following maps indicate the distribution of emergency incidents responded to by the department over the last full thirty six months of data.
+The following maps indicate the distribution of emergency incidents responded to by the Department over the last full 36 months of data.

-Figure 39: Service Demand - KLVFRD Incident Density
+Figure 40: Service Demand - KLVFRD Incident Density

-Most areas of highest service demand are located in areas of high residential population density and near the fire stations.
+It can be seen that most of the areas of highest service demand are located in areas of high residential population density and near the fire stations.
 A few pockets of moderate service demand outside the District can also be seen in the figure.
-The data provided did not adequately define the call types mainly referring to them as Alarm: Fire, therefore, a differential analysis of call dispositions cannot be performed.
+The data provided did not adequately define the call types mainly referring to them as "Alarm: Fire," therefore a differential analysis of call dispositions cannot be performed.